Operation Dervish (1941): Ships

 The convoy consisted of the merchant ships Lancastrian Prince, New Westminster City, Esneh, Trehata, the elderly (ex-Union Castle liner) SS Llanstephan Castle, the fleet oiler RFA Aldersdale and the Dutch freighter Alchiba.
-The convoy carried wool, rubber and tin and 24 crated Hawker Hurricane fighters aircraft.
+The convoy carried wool, rubber and tin and 24 crated Hawker Hurricane fighter aircraft.
 Captain John Dowding Royal Naval Reserve (RNR) was Convoy Commodore in Llanstephan Castle, which carried most of the 2,700 men of 151 Wing Royal Air Force (RAF), including fourteen pilots.
 There were several civilians, including Vernon Bartlett MP, the US newspaper reporter Wallace Carrol, the Polish expressionist painter and official British and Polish war artist Feliks Topolski, a Polish legation, a Czechoslovak commission and Charlotte Haldane, a noted feminist and member of the Communist Party of Great Britain, who lectured on Domestic life in Russia as part of an impromptu course laid on by the civilians.